Mohsin-Rajpoot/react-js-crud-app-with-LocalStorage/README.md

 # react js crud app
-The purpose was to understand hooks and practicing react core concepts like state, data flow.
+The purpose was to understand hooks and practicing react core concepts like state and data flow.

 # Getting Started with Create React App